+Slope did not mean the expected rate of change of LDL(0.5)

+Total: 2.5

 This is not a saturated model.
 The definition of saturated model is that the number of groups (predictors of interest) should be equal to the number of parameters.
 However, it is hard to define predictors of interests as groups since it is a continuous variable (although we have two parameters in our regression model which are the slope and the intercept).
 Thus, it violates the condition that the predictor of interest should be binary in a saturated model.
 Our model should completely explain our data in a saturated model, but here we are borrowing information to answer questions about the age groups that we don’t have information about.

+Total: 3

 Based on our regression model, the estimated mean LDL level among a population of 70 year old subjects is 126.228 mg/dL.

+Total: 3

 Based on our regression model, the estimated mean LDL level among a population of 71 year old subjects is 126.138 mg/dL.
 The slope is the estimated change in LDL level per 1 year change in age, so the difference between the answer to this problem and the answer to part d is exactly the slope of our regression model (the difference between estimated LDL levels for 71 year olds and 70 year olds).

+Total:3

 Based on our regression model, the estimated mean LDL level among a population of 75 year old subjects is 125.778 mg/dL.
 The difference between the answer to this problem and the answer to part d is exactly five times the slope of our regression model, since it tells us how much estimated mean LDL levels will change when age is changed by 5 years.

+Total: 3

 The root mean squared error is the sample standard deviation of the residuals.
 If we assume constant variance in age groups, the root mean squared error gives us the estimates of within group standard deviation.
 However, since we are assuming unequal variance in age groups, the root mean squared error is based on average within-group variance.

+Total: 3

 The intercept, as explained in part b, is the expected mean LDL level for a subject who is 0 years old (technically someone who is just born, estimated here to be 132.528 mg/dL).
 It does not have a very relevant scientific interpretation because it would be rare for us to be interested in the LDL levels of babies who are just born.

+Total: 3

 The slope is the expected rate of change of mean LDL for subjects differing in age by 1 year (estimated here to be -0.09 mg/dL).
 Thus, we can interpret that on average, 1 year difference in age is associated with 0.09 mg/dL lower mean LDL in our sample.

+Slope tells the difference in mean of LDL for subjects differing by 1 year of age.
+(1)

+Total: 2